toneloc/stable-channels/README.md

 <ol>
 <li>Match with a counterparty and come to an agreement on the parameters of the Stable Channel.
 <li>Select the price feeds.
 By default, Stable Channels takes the median of five price feeds: BitStamp, CoinGecko, CoinDesk, Coinbase, and Blockchain.info
-<li>Create a with the counterparty, each putting in the amount of the Stable Channel.
+<li>Create a channel with the counterparty, each putting in the amount of the Stable Channel.
 <ul>
     <li>This can be dual-funded
     <li>Or you can attach the Stable Channel software to an existing channel.